 A health care provider — a doctor, nurse, or other provider — is proven to be medically negligent in New Jersey when they injure a patient while administering care that is below the standard.
 The testimony of medical experts will often be key to a successful malpractice lawsuit in NJ.
 These experts will present a direct link between the medical provider’s actions and the victim’s injuries.

-During a no-fee, no-obligation consultation, Mazie Slater Katz & Freeman can help you, the injured patient, determine if a medical mistake that caused harm could meet the legal standard for filing a medical malpractice lawsuit in a New Jersey court.
+During a no-fee, no-obligation consultation with one of our New Jersey medical malpractice attorneys, Mazie Slater Katz & Freeman can help you, the injured patient, determine if a medical mistake that caused harm could meet the legal standard for filing a medical malpractice lawsuit in a New Jersey court.